Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 Read the practice and procedure guidance note

-The purpose of this guidance note is to provide practical guidance to all participants in the substantive Fast-track process, in particular to the panels appointed by the panel conveners.
+The panel convener and associate panel conveners issued a practice and procedure guidance note.
+It provides practical guidance to all participants in the Fast-track substantive process, in particular to the panels appointed by the panel conveners.

 The panel convener and associate panel conveners also issued a Minute providing guidance to panels regarding suspensions under the Fast-Track Approvals Act 2024, in particular applicant-requested suspensions under section 64.